-To further help Christians know that they can not lose their salvation, it is also important ask the question "Why did Jesus take away our sins"?
-Yes, Jesus died on the cross to forgive us completely and take away all our sins.
-But there is also a second reason Jesus died on the cross; so that the Spirit of God would never leave us, once we are saved.
-That is how the cross and the resurrection work together.
+To further emphasize that Christians cannot lose their salvation, it’s crucial to understand why Jesus took away our sins.
+Yes, Jesus died on the cross to forgive us completely and cleanse us of all sin.
+But there’s another aspect: Jesus died so that the Spirit of God would never depart from us once we are saved.
+This is how the cross and the resurrection work together.

-7. What was the penalty of your sins?
+- What was the penalty for your sins?

-9. How much of it did he take?
+- How much of it did He take?
 Some or all of it?

-Therefore, why can't the Spirit of God ever depart from you when you sin?
-Because all of your sins have been taken away!
+Therefore, why can’t the Spirit of God ever depart from you when you sin?
+Because all your sins have been taken away!
 This is divine logic!
-The cause of spiritual death (Adam's disobedience) has been taken away by God.
-Even when we are disobedient, we are forgiven.
-That is because Jesus took away your sins once and for all (Colossians 2:13).
-Once you have the Spirit of God living in you, he will never leave you, for any reason.
-That is eternal security and why it’s good news.
+The cause of spiritual death (Adam’s disobedience) has been eradicated by God.
+Even when we sin, we are forgiven because Jesus took away our sins once and for all (Colossians 2:13).
+Once you have the Spirit of God living in you, He will never leave you, for any reason.
+That’s eternal security, and it’s why this news is so good.